Conference Submission and Award Guidelines

 It is possible to submit in two different categories: Individual Papers and Sessions.

-Attention: no author may be associated with more than two papers, regardless of whether the papers have co-authors.
+Attention: no author may present more than two papers, regardless of whether the papers have co-authors.

 No paper may be submitted twice to different networks or mini-conferences.

-The Early Career Workshop provides additional career development and networking opportunities at SASE for PhD students and researchers having obtained their PhD within 3 years of the annual SASE meeting.
-It is a one-day workshop that runs the day before the main conference and is hosted by senior SASE professors, including a pre-Workshop evening meal with networking event, sessions on getting published, career development, and an introduction to socio-economics.
-It will also provide an opportunity for longer and deeper discussion of applicants’ conference papers.
+The Early Career Workshop provides additional career development and networking opportunities at SASE for PhD students and researchers having obtained their PhD within 3 years of the annual SASE meeting, as well as for early career scholars without institutional affiliation.
+It is a one-day workshop that runs the day before the main conference and is hosted by senior SASE professors, including a pre-Workshop networking event, sessions on getting published, career development, and an introduction to socio-economics.
+It will also provide an opportunity for a longer and deeper discussion of applicants’ conference papers.

-To be eligible for the Early Career Workshop, you must either be a PhD student or a researcher having obtained your PhD within 3 years of the annual SASE meeting.
+To be eligible for the Early Career Workshop, you must either be a PhD student or a researcher having obtained your PhD within 3 years of the annual SASE meeting, or an early career scholar without institutional affiliation.
 Previous workshop participants may not apply for this award.

-While two papers may be submitted to the SASE conference, applicants may submit only one paper to be considered for the Early Career Workshop.
+While two papers may be submitted to the SASE conference, applicants may submit only one paper, under 10,000 words, to be considered for the Early Career Workshop.
 Only those papers accepted to the main conference are considered by the Workshop Organizing Committee for additional inclusion in the Workshop.

 ONLINE SUBMISSION SYSTEM